 Is there 100% gluten-free Italian food in NYC?

 Yes, and it's some of the best dedicated dining in the city.
-Senza Gluten in Greenwich Village and Risotteria Melotti in the East Village both run entirely gluten-free kitchens, so pasta, risotto, fried antipasti and dessert are all safe to order.
+Senza Gluten in Greenwich Village and Risotteria Melotti in the East Village both run entirely gluten-free kitchens, so pasta, risotto, fried antipasti, and dessert come from a gluten-free kitchen rather than a wheat kitchen.

-Is sushi or Japanese food safe for celiacs in NYC?
+How should celiac diners handle sushi or Japanese food in NYC?

 It can be risky, because standard soy sauce contains wheat and is the most common hidden-gluten trap.
-The safe move is a dedicated kitchen, and Odo, Nami Nori and Sushi Counter all run gluten-free with the soy sauce included.
+The safer move is a dedicated or entirely gluten-free setup: Odo East Village publishes an entirely gluten-free menu, while Nami Nori and Sushi Counter run gluten-free with the soy sauce included.

 Is Brazilian food gluten-free?